vilja-a/plato-crlm-risk-prediction/README.md

 4. Discrimination analysis
 5. Model recalibrations including net benefit and calibration with bootstrapping
 6. External validation of recalibrated models in independent cohort
-7. PLATO (Personalized liver metastasis risk in oncology) - Online tool

-8. Table 1: Example of clinical variables required for running all the code.
+7. Table 1: Example of clinical variables required for running all the code.
-9. Table 2: Model specifications of recalibrated models.

-The web calculator **PLATO** is available at www.plato-calc.org
+The web calculator **PLATO** is available at www.plato-calc.org The source code for PLATO is available at https://github.com/vilja-a/PLATO

 #

 **Evaluated risk scores:**